Simonton, Texas

 Simonton is a city in Fort Bend County, Texas, United States, within the Houston–Sugar Land–Baytown metropolitan area.
-Simonton is located at the intersection of Farm roads 1093 and 1489, approximately fourteen miles northwest of Richmond, Texas and five miles west of Fulshear, Texas.
-As of the 2020 U.S. Census, the city population was 647, down from 814 at the 2010 census.
+Simonton is located at the intersection of Farm roads 1093 and 1489, approximately fourteen miles northwest of Richmond and five miles west of Fulshear.
+As of the 2020 U.S. census, the city population was 647, down from 814 at the 2010 census.

 History

 The Simonton Plantation

-The first event that shaped Simonton's history was when James Simonton and his brother Theophilus bought 4000 acres of land in Northwest Fort Bend County in the 1840s.
-The two Simonton brothers built a plantation next to the Brazos River.
-They raised cotton.
-The year 1850 is officially designated as the founding year for the Simonton since the 1850 US Census showed the two brothers, their mother, Mary, and Theophilus's wife and two sons residing on the property.
+The first event that shaped Simonton's history was when James Simonton and his brother Theophilus bought 4000 acres of land in northwestern Fort Bend County in the 1840s.
+The two Simonton brothers built a plantation next to the Brazos River, on which they raised cotton.
+The year 1850 is officially designated as the founding year for Simonton, since the 1850 US Census showed the two brothers, their mother, Mary, and Theophilus's wife and two sons residing on the property.
 Another brother, Joseph, and his family moved to the plantation in the 1850s.
-In 1857, Theophilus helped charter the Richmond Masonic Hall Association, symbolizing the elite status of the SImonton family in Fort Bend County.
-The town of Simonton joined Fulshear and Pittsville as the main rural towns in Northwest Fort Bend County.
+In 1857, Theophilus helped charter the Richmond Masonic Hall Association, symbolizing the elite status of the Simonton family in Fort Bend County.
+The town of Simonton joined Fulshear and Pittsville as the main rural towns in northwestern Fort Bend County.

 American Civil War

-At the onset of the US Civil War, the 1860 US Census shows that the Simonton's owned one of the largest and most prosperous plantations in Fort Bend County with a real property value at $200,000 and personal property valued at $155,000.
+At the onset of the Civil War, the 1860 US Census showed that the Simontons owned one of the largest and most prosperous plantations in Fort Bend County, with a real property value at $200,000 and personal property valued at $155,000.
 The Simonton brothers have been identified as among the largest slaveholders in Texas.
 According to the 1860 US census and a subsequent research, there were 105 slaves on the Simonton plantation on the eve of the Civil War.
 This census also revealed that their plantation had 975 improved acres that produced 11,000 bushels of corn and 600 bales of cotton.
 Like many Texas plantation owners, they supported the Confederacy.On January 4, 1864, Joseph, James, and Theo Simonton wrote General J.B.
 Magruder that they were about to place in Confederate service about 40 [slaves]....
 The three brothers did not enlist in the Confederate army, but this donation of slaves to the Confederate cause was certainly a material contribution to the cause.
-After the war, on July 18, 1965, James Simoton signed an amnesty oath to the United States of America."
+After the war, on July 18, 1965 [sic], James Simoton [sic] signed an amnesty oath to the United States of America."